ajk77/SepsisOnFHIR/README.md

 If you use this code in your research, please cite the associated publication:

 *King AJ, Horvat CM, Schlessinger D, Hochheiser H, Bui KV, Kennedy JN, Brant E, Shalaby J, Angus DC, Liu V, Seymour CW. (under review).
-Pragmatic Application of FHIR Enables Clinical Trial Enrichment: A Sepsis Subtyping Demonstration Study.*
+A FHIR-powered Python Implementation of the SENECA Algorithm for Sepsis Subtyping .*

 Repository: https://github.com/ajk77/SepsisOnFHIR